 Drinking water is important for every living animal.
 With these tips, you can help your cat drink and pee more frequently at home.
 But it is always advised to consult a veterinarian, as they will be able to provide a better analysis of the cause of dehydration.

 According to RoyalCanin’s vetfocus, a cat needs about 50 mL (or 1,7 oz) of water per day for every 35 ounces of body weight.
 With the average cat coming in at around 140 ounces, that would add up to almost 200 ml per day.

-Urination is vital to their survival.
-Cats that can’t pee at all (from severe dehydration or urinary blockages) will die after 3 to 6 days, so see a veterinarian as quickly as possible.
+A cat that can’t pee at all (either from severe dehydration or urinary blockages) will die after 3 to 6 days, so see a veterinarian as quickly as possible.